simonowen/dirtfix/ReadMe.md

 ## Results

-Before installing, the SteamVR profiler shows CPU activity spikes at ~2 second intervals that often exceed the 11ms frame time budget for 90fps in VR:
+Before installing, the SteamVR profiler shows CPU frame time spikes at ~2 second intervals that often exceed the 11ms budget for 90fps in VR:

 ![Performance Before Installing](images/before.png)

-After installing, the CPU spikes are absent, for smoother performance:
+After installing, the spikes are eliminated, for smoother gameplay:

 ![Performance After Installing](images/after.png)